 The first time Johannes says he’s in love with Clara in a letter to Josef Joachim, in the same sentence, he says he “admires her.”
 When Johannes sent Clara the dedication of his second sonata, he hoped she would “look on it as favorably as the first.”

 He wanted her approval of his work.
-He was in awe of her as a musician.
+He admired her as a musician.

-In the first weeks of their acquaintance, Robert wrote to Josef that Johannes’s piano playing had improved surprisingly, and “I suspect my wife is behind it.”
-In other words, Clara was giving Johannes piano lessons.
-Johannes wrote to Clara that he had no hope of ever being as good of a performer as her.
+In the first weeks of their acquaintance, Robert wrote to Josef that Johannes’s piano playing had improved surprisingly, and “I suspect my wife is behind it,” i.e. Clara was giving Johannes piano lessons.
+A year and half later, Johannes wrote Clara that he had no hope of ever being as good of a performer as her.

 Clara’s Professional Influence

 There are nearly a thousand letters published from their 43-year correspondence.
 (Beginning in 1854, after Robert was hospitalized, ending the week of her death in 1896.)
 Every letter speaks of their professional careers, her concerts, his compositions, their families, friends, and personal struggles.

 It’s clear they loved each other as friends always, (perhaps as more sometimes), but even when they fought, they were professional colleagues.
 The music and their careers were the glue that got their relationship through countless arguments.

 Clara liberally delved out advice and critiques of his work, from opus 1 to 119.
-Johannes sent her all his manuscripts in draft form, usually accompanied by notes of self-degradation, anticipating her criticism.
+Johannes sent her his manuscripts in draft form, usually accompanied by notes of self-degradation, anticipating her criticism.
 He asked her opinion of his career choices and vented his professional problems.

-She was the ultimate Influencer, the Priestess of Art who commanded everyone’s respect and wielded it with grace and power throughout the middle to late Romantic Era.
+Clara was the ultimate Influencer, the Priestess of Art who commanded everyone’s respect and wielded it with grace and power throughout the mid and late Romantic Era.
 And she focused a great deal of that influence on ushering Johannes to greatness.